Stock Number: 52207

 "String of Buttons" The opposite oval red-edged button leaves fuse around the stem like some Eucalyptus.
 Perfect much branching small statured subject for hanging baskets, fine on succulent wreaths.

 Petite tumbling tinkertoy stems set with multitudes of paired tiny fat leaflets; cute tuffet for a planter.
 Always popular as a key element of succulent wreaths.
-The perfect tuffet for the base of a succulent bonsai.
+The perfect tuffet for the base of a succulent bonsai and a big hit with Fairy Garden designers.

 Very compact species with cardboardish leaf edges quite ruffled; eventually forms mounding tuffets.

-Madagascar species with terete jointed branches accented occassionally by tiny clusters of blimp blossoms to show its kinship with the Dischidia kith.
-Sent as unrooted cuttings.
-Originally from the succulent collection at the Milwaukee Domes, this easily grown "Swallow Wort" arches, inches, ascends moss, cascades--putt...
+Madagascar species with terete jointed branches accented occassionally by tiny clusters of blimp blossoms to show its kinship with its close Dischidia kith.
+Sent as unrooted cuttings only if potted ones are currently sold out--remember that cuts root readily.
+Originally from the succulent collection at the Milwaukee Do...

 Frilled rosettes of fleshy crested-edged leaves with gray glaucous pearly surfaces distinguish this as the "Topsy Turvy Plant" because the alabaster leaves look as if they are tightly packed upside down into a tight ball--like an ivory football mum!
 Full sun brings out the best pearly toned surface and encourages the m...